Well prepared for energy transition

 Greenhouse gas emissions are steadily decreasing

-In 2022, Finland’s greenhouse gas emissions decreased by 3% compared to the previous year.
-According to current estimates, Finland’s emissions reduction trend is in line with the target for 2030.
-Emissions have decreased by 35% compared to 1990, and by 46% compared to 2003, when emissions were at their highest during the 1990–2022 period.
+Finland’s total emissions have fallen by 43 per cent from the comparison year 1990 and by 52 per cent from 2003, when emissions were at their highest during the 1990 to 2023 time series.
 Over the past five years, Finland’s total emissions have decreased by an average of 4% annually.

-The energy sector was the largest source of greenhouse gas emissions in Finland, accounting for 72 per cent of total emissions in 2022.
-The sector’s emissions decreased by 1.9 million tonnes of CO₂ equivalent from the previous year.
-The decrease was particularly due to the fallen consumption of natural gas, which was caused by the high price of natural gas and the ending of imports from Russia.
+The energy sector was the largest source of greenhouse gas emissions in Finland, accounting for 70 per cent of total emissions in 2023.
+The sector’s emissions decreased by 4.6 million tonnes of CO₂ equivalent from the previous year.
+This was especially due to decreased use of hard coal and peat.

 For more facts on Finland and energy, have a look at this short video (from 2022).